Here’s a look at how wind energy works, what it’s used for, and how it can improve our daily lives.

 Advantages of Wind Energy in Johannesburg, Pretoria, Western Cape and Durban

-The advantages of wind energy is that its a completely clean fuel source.
+The advantages of wind energy are that its a completely clean fuel source.
 It doesn’t pollute the air like other sources of large-scale energy production that rely on fossil fuels.
 Wind turbines don’t produce atmospheric emissions, either.

 The Wind is a domestic source of energy, meaning the nation’s wind supply is abundant and unsusceptible to foreign trade/intervention.
 Over the past 10 years, cumulative wind power capacity in South Africa increased by an average of 30% annually.
 This growth rate outpaced the previous annual growth rate, which was a mere 28%.